MikeAvgeros/escape-game/README.md

 -   The website was viewed and tested on a variety of devices such as Desktop, Laptop, iPad, and a variety of Android and iOs mobile phones.

--   A large amount of testing was done to ensure that all pages were linking correctly including the site's navigation menu.
+-   A large amount of testing was done to ensure that all pages were linking correctly.

+-   All action buttons were carefully tested to ensure they were linking to the correct node or scene.

+-   The story branches were carefully tested to ensure they don't create a loop.

 -   Friends, family members and other Code Institute students were asked to review the site and documentation to point out any bugs, typos and/or user experience issues.